 Chelsea Market — Chelsea

-Attracting some six million visitors annually, Chelsea Market is one of the city’s original food court destinations, tucked among trendy shops and cobblestone streets in Chelsea and just north of the meatpacking district.
-Bustling and fun, the block-long market features shops, restaurants, and stalls in a well-lit, industrial space that’s fun to browse for all ages.
-The market's special events, like the Chelsea Nights free concert series (the first Friday of every month), warrant a special trip.
-Also, Food Network fans might spy a star or two slipping into the elevators here as the cable channel’s studios reside in the building.
+Attracting some six million visitors annually, Chelsea Market is one of the city’s original food hall destinations, tucked among trendy shops and in Chelsea just north of the meatpacking district.
+Bustling and fun, the block-long market features shops and restaurants in a well-lit, industrial space.
+Events like the Chelsea Nights free concert series (the first Friday of every month) warrant a special trip, and Food Network fans might spy a star or two slipping into the elevators on their way up to the studios in the same building.

-Best bets with kids: Once you’re done browsing the shops like Posman Books, Anthropologie, and the must-see Artists & Fleas market, it’s time to commit to some serious eats.
-There are reliable standbys like Hale & Hearty and Sarabeth’s Bakery, along with more adventurous eats such as the authentic Chelsea Thai, Rana’s for amazing ravioli, Mokbar for ramen and wings, and our favorite, the Tuck Shop, which serves up savory Australian meat pies.
+Best bets with kids: Once you’re done browsing the shops, it’s time to commit to some serious eats.
+There are reliable standbys like Hale & Hearty and Sarabeth’s Bakery, along with more adventurous eats such as the authentic Chelsea Thai or Mokbar for ramen and wings.
 Save room for dessert!
-There are plenty of options, from Doughnuttery, L’Arte del Gelato, and Fat Witch brownies, plus decadent super-sharable slices of cake at Amy’s bread.
-If you can convince the kids, opt for the coconut.
+There are plenty of options, from Doughnuttery, L’Arte del Gelato, and Fat Witch brownies, plus decadent super-sharable slices of cake at Amy’s bread (opt for the coconut).

 Top tip: Gotta pee?
 Be prepared to wait.
-While the pint-sized ladies’ room does offer a changing table, lines are long and kids impatient—or at least that’s been the case every time we’ve stopped by.
+While the pint-sized ladies’ room does offer a changing table, lines are long—or at least that’s been the case every time we’ve stopped by.

-What’s nearby: The trendy Meatpacking District offers up plenty of high-end shopping, the Whitney Museum of American Art and other galleries, Google, and, perhaps most important, the High Line, which is a must-explore in all seasons.
+What’s nearby: Chelsea is full of playgrounds and cool stores, while the trendy Meatpacking District offers up the Whitney Museum of American Art and the High Line, which is a must-explore in all seasons.

 Urban Space Vanderbilt — Midtown East

 This food hall adjacent to Grand Central Station is a top pick for Midtown East eateries whether or not you have kids in tow.
-It's a great place to bring the whole family, though, with options that range from salads to sandwiches to grain bowls and smoothies and giant donuts that may outweigh your smallest child.
-With more than 20 options for food that gets as fun as Chinese street food and as safe as burgers and fries.
+It's a great place to bring the whole family, though, with options that range from Indian street food to burgers and fries, plus a wide assortment of salads, sandwiches, grain bowls, smoothies, and giant donuts that may outweigh your smallest child.

 What’s nearby: Grand Central Station is just a block away so it's a great place to stop if you're traveling through there, particularly if you're tired of the food options in the train station.
-Bryant Park is close, along with a lot of shopping, and you're about a 12-minute walk from Central Park and other Midtown sights.
+Bryant Park is close, along with other Midtown sights, and you're about a 15-minute walk from Central Park.

 RELATED: Times Square with Kids: Beyond the Tourist Attractions